TheRobBrennan/microsoft-parter-network/modules/Monitor GitHub events by using a webhook with Azure Functions/README.md

 ## Exercise - Create an Azure function triggered by a webhook

+In this first exercise, you'll create your code to parse the GitHub wiki event messages in Azure Functions.
+You'll configure your function to run when a webhook message is received.

+### Create a Function App

+Sign into the Azure Portal and create a Function App named `rbtriggerapp` with the following settings as defined [here](https://docs.microsoft.com/en-us/learn/modules/monitor-github-events-with-a-function-triggered-by-a-webhook/3-exercise-create-function-triggered-by-webhook):

+Runtime Stack Node.js
+Version 12
+Region West US 2

+### Create a webhook triggered function

+### Test triggering your function

 ## Set up a webhook for a GitHub repository

 ## Exercise - Set up a webhook for a GitHub repository